SnehaS28/DA-Projects/README.md

-Data Analyst Portfolio Project Repository
+# Data Analyst Portfolio Project Repository
-This Repository holds all of the code and queries for the Portfolio Projects created.
+This repository contains all the code and queries for my projects.